Support Center Urgency Levels

 Urgency Levels are used by the PALS Support Specialists to manage workload and to set priorities each day.
 As much as possible, the Support Specialists use the ‘first-in, first-out’ method within each Urgency Level.
-Customers can help the PALS staff by selecting the Urgency Level most appropriate for the request/question.
-When a request is received with an Urgency Level that is not appropriate for the problem, the Urgency Level may be reassigned to another Urgency Level by the Support Specialist to whom the request has been assigned.
+When a request is received, Urgency Level will be assigned by the PALS staff.

 Urgency Level 1 means that the entire system or a module is down, either for one or more libraries.
 No work can be done by your staff, and/or the Web OPAC is unavailable.
 Data integrity may be compromised and work in progress may be lost.

 To help us efficiently track the problem please enter a request.
 If multiple modules are affected, choose one of them as the Product/Subproduct when entering your request.
 Then, follow up with a phone call to the PALS Support Center phone number (507-389-2000), explain that it is an emergency and provide the dispatcher the Support Center request number, if you have one.

 - Cannot connect to the server through the staff client or through a web browser, or server is not responding

 - EZproxy down

 You can expect that Urgency Level 1 problems will be investigated as soon as the PALS office becomes aware of the problem.
 If this is an entire system outage, email messages will be sent to the PALS mailing lists.
 Our goal is to respond within four hours after first notice of the problem, with confirmation and the status of the problem.